 Eggshell Ceramic

-The discarded eggshells are coming from a Dutch chicken company that sells its eggs to supermarkets.
-Many of those eggs are broken in the process from egg to packaging, which provide waste and useless material for them.
+The discarded eggshells originate from a Dutch chicken company that sells its eggs to supermarkets.
+Many of those eggs are broken in the journey from hen to supermarket, which creates waste.

 Ingredients

-5 Designers on Our Radar From the Upcoming Isola Design District Exhibitions (Article)
+Design Milk, 5 Designers on Our Radar From the Upcoming Isola Design District Exhibitions

 Credits